IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-selection.md

 ## {Platform} {ComponentTitle} Column Selection Example

-The sample below demonstrates the three types of `{ComponentTitle}`'s **column selection** behavior.
+The sample below demonstrates the three types of `{ComponentName}`'s **column selection** behavior.
 Use the column selection dropdown below to enable each of the available selection modes.

 <!-- ComponentStart: Grid -->